 You also get some car HEPA filters combined with both an activated carbon filter and negative ionizer.
 But because of the mess ionizers may leave behind I personally would rather stick to filter based purification in my car.

 Boat enthusiasts also swear by ozone generators but again be very careful with ozone.
-Others recommend also using a good dehumidifier together with HEPA and activated carbon air purifiers to avoid and deal with commonly occurring mold.
-Another option to explore for boats are portable biotechnology air purifiers.
+Others recommend also using a good dehumidifier together with HEPA and activated carbon air purifiers to avoid and deal with commonly occurring mold and odors.

 5. Combo Personal Air Purifiers